guidone/node-red-contrib-chatbot/README.md

 It's not possible to tell which node will be executed first, so if the first executed node changes the *msg* object , the second one will receive a different payload causing unwanted side effects very difficult to track down.

 ## Changelog
+* **0.6.13** - - **[breaking changes]** The previous "Buttons" node was renamed in "Keyboards", this feature is only available in Telegram.
+The previous "Inline Buttons" node was renamed "Buttons" and enabled for Telegram, Facebook and Smooch (with some additional options like value, label, urls)
 * **0.6.12** - Fix bug with Slack receive node (node still needs huge refactoring)
 * **0.6.11** - Fix error with the second output of the Rivescript node
 * **0.6.10** - Conversation node now accepts parameters also from the upstream node